by Jenna Kalinsky.

 Of course artists are very aware of the power of art, but when non-artists also know it is essential, it is affirming and powerful.

-I was sworn in as a Canadian citizen this winter, and during the ceremony, the judge spoke to our new responsibilities as Canadians.
+I was sworn in as a Canadian citizen in February 2020 just before the world shut down.
+During the ceremony, the judge spoke to our new responsibilities as Canadians.
 He spoke of opportunity, gender equality, and freedom.
 Then he said, “Above all, the most valuable contribution you can make is through the arts.”
 You’re darn right I wrote that down.
-It moved me deeply.
+It moved me deeply that someone not an artist would proclaim art as essential.

 During normal times, we lean on literature for sustenance.
 During crisis we need human connection through stories exponentially more.

-If we’re looking at job insecurity at a time when it’s as insecure as it may ever get, and the money our jobs provide is the key to keeping our homes and buying food, naturally when something in our day has to give in place of our being able to do our jobs, it’s the writing.
+COVID made us confront job insecurity at a time when it was as insecure as it may ever get.
+As the money our jobs provide is how we pay for our homes and buy food, naturally when something in our day has to give in place of our being able to do our jobs, it’s the writing.

 - Rise early and join the 5 a.m. writer club